-Camp staff will host a welcome campfire on Monday evening and a farewell campfire on Friday evening at the Amphitheater.
-Parents are welcome to join their Scouts for dinner, the retreat ceremony, and the Friday campfire.
+Camp staff will host a welcome campfire on Sunday evening and a farewell campfire on Friday evening at the Amphitheater.
+Parents are welcome to join their Scouts for the Friday campfire.
 Uniform for campfires is the field uniform.

 13. Camp Services